michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-08-first-steps.md

 >
 > Here's how it works: Write your draft analysis, paste it into ChatGPT or Claude along with this critique prompt [provide prompt], and see what feedback you get.
 Then revise based on the feedback.
 >
-> This is completely optional—I won't know whether you used it or not.
+> This is completely optional,I won't know whether you used it or not.
 But I encourage you to try it at least once to see if it helps you improve your work."

 **Why this works:**
-- No pressure—students who are skeptical can ignore it
+- No pressure,students who are skeptical can ignore it
 - Students who try it will likely see value and spread the word to peers
 - You can gauge student response before making it mandatory
 - You avoid the "forced adoption" resistance